10000TB/php-mvp-server-web-app/README.md

 # ChyWaWa
 by [10000TB](https://github.com/10000TB)

+## updates:
+1. latest version has adopted youtube like hashID, dictionary base include a-zA-Z and '_','&'
+2. latest version has extend the original single-server-do-everything to multiple servers to resolve single point of failure 2.1 there are three WWW servers, with three dupplicate copy of WWW files 2.2 original local PHP session store has been migrated to using Redis 2.3 static files
+    2.4 short URL services added, like 'youtu.be/..' url to link to page 'youtube.com/..' (current implementation is just a redirect)

 ## Intro
 MVC PHP Web App with video uploading,user management system, video categories listings features <br>
 - mysql stores users data, with some help from redis implement:  example.com/username to access user profile page<br>